shyamgupta196/Visualization-Better-With-R/readme.md

 ## Input Data

-#### Generate a toy dataset with two features and a group indicator
+#### We Generate different toy dataset with two features and a group indicator

 ```{r}
 # 1. load necessary libraries